-There are six accessible rooms in total; three with roll-in showers and three with bathtubs.
+Premier Inn Manchester Bury has six accessible rooms in total; three with roll-in showers and three with bathtubs.
 Our room was 124 on the first floor, which we accessed via the lift.
-The lift was the standard size I have found in most Premier Inns I have stayed in – they fit my wheelchair, one person and a case, which was suitable for us.
+The lift was the standard size I have found in most Premier Inn hotels I have stayed in – they fit my wheelchair, one person and a case, which was suitable for us.

-The space of the room was a little different though.
+The shape of the room was a little different though.
 I think this was due to the room being located at the end of the corridor.
-With Premier Inn, especially if you have stayed in one before then you know what to expect in terms of standard and facilities.
+With Premier Inn, especially if you have stayed in one before then you know what to expect in terms of standards and facilities.

 Our accessible room was quite spacious and even had a sofa bed.
 This would be perfect if you travelled with children and needed to all be in the same room.
 It would also be good for a carer or friend, depending on your situation.